-1. Development Permit (DP-2015-05) to allow the demolition of approximately 44,000 square feet of commercial space, and the construction of a 122-room hotel, two mixed- use buildings with approximately 22,600 square feet of commercial space and 188 apartments with associated underground and surface parking.
+1. Development Permit (DP-2015-05) to allow the demolition of approximately 44,000 square feet of commercial space, and the construction of a 122-room hotel, two mixed-use buildings with approximately 22,600 square feet of commercial space and 188 apartments with associated underground and surface parking.
 The project proposes 16 units as very low income, below market rate units, making the project eligible for density bonus in a Planned General Commercial/Residential Zoning District.

 - 2. Architectural and Site Approval (ASA-2015-22) to allow the construction of a 122-room hotel, two mixed-use buildings with 188 apartment units, and approximately 22,600 square feet of commercial space and associated site and off-site improvements. - 3.
 Use Permit (U-2015-06) to allow 24-hour operations for a 122-room hotel including a restaurant with a separate bar. - 4.
-Tree Removal Permit (TR-2016-14) to allow the removal and replacement of 90 trees. - 5.
-Heart of the City Exception (EXC-2015-03) for Building A to allow rear and side setbacks of 10 feet where 22.5 feet are required, and allow a 16-foot setback for an architectural feature where 31 feet is allowed. - 6.
-Fence Exception (EXC-2015-05) to allow interior electronic vehicle gates. - 7.
+Development Agreement (DA-2016-01) for a 122-room hotel, two mixed-use buildings with 188 apartments, and approximately 26,000 square feet of commercial space in a Planned General Commercial and Residential Zoning District - 5.
+Heart of the City Exception (EXC-2016-03) for Building A to allow rear and side setbacks of 10 feet where 22.5 feet are required, and allow a 16-foot setback for an architectural feature where 31 feet is allowed. - 6.
+Fence Exception (EXC-2016-05) to allow interior electronic vehicle gates. - 7.
+Tree Removal Permit (TR-2015-14) to allow the removal and replacement of 90 trees. - 8.
 Environmental analysis (EA-2015-05).
-An Initial Study/Mitigated Negative Declaration is proposed.
+A Mitigated Negative Declaration is recommended.